What is a Gastric Bypass?

 What Does the Operation Involve?

-The operation is performed under a general anaesthetic and usually takes 2 to 4 hours.
+The weight-loss operation is performed under a general anaesthetic and usually takes 2 to 4 hours.
 Your surgeon will make a small cut on your abdomen so they can insert an instrument in your abdominal cavity to inflate it with gas (carbon dioxide).
 They will make several small cuts on your abdomen so they can insert tubes (ports) into your abdomen.
 Your surgeon will insert surgical instruments through the ports along with a telescope so they can see inside your abdomen and perform the operation.

 Your surgeon will create a tunnel behind your stomach, just below the join with your oesophagus (gullet).
 They will pass a stapling device through the tunnel and then staple your stomach to create a smaller stomach pouch.